david-xhk/binary_tree/README.rst

  Traversing a Node tree
 ------------------------

-With a tree set up, there are several functions you can use to traverse down the tree.
+With a tree structure set up, there are several functions you can use to traverse it.

 traverse_pre_order()
 ^^^^^^^^^^^^^^^^^^^^